Explore my city with guest blogger Haley from Where are we Going Today?

 This reservoir is perfect for hiking, camping, and boating.
 There are many coves and canyons to explore by boat, and the shores make the perfect play area for kids.
 There are a few small beach areas near the Hoover Dam to enjoy.

 There are also several “lost cities” that were completely flooded when the Hoover Dam was built.
-Now that the water levels are lower, many of the cities are now visible again, and you can even hike to several.
+Now that the water levels are lower, many cities are visible again, and you can even hike to several.
 We enjoyed visiting St. Thomas – a lost city accessible via hike.

 The Hoover Dam itself is also really worth a visit.
 The visitor’s center and the tour are fantastic.
 Don’t miss the view of the Hoover Dam from the Mike O-Callaghan-Pat Tillman Memorial Bridge.
 There’s a small parking lot on the way to the Dam where you can park and walk up to the bridge to get a fantastic view.

 4. Discovery Children’s Museum

 The Discovery Children’s Museum is located not too far from the strip near the Smith Center (another great venue for the arts).
 Our kids LOVE this children’s museum – especially the water room.
 There is plenty to discover over the three floors of exhibits.
 This is the perfect activity for a hot day in Las Vegas!